 4. What are the different types of agile methodology?

-There are several types of agile methodologies, Scrum is the most popular out of those.
+There are several types of agile methodologies, Scrum is the most popular of those.
 Other types are:

 - Crystal Methodology